RosettaCommons/demos/tutorials/Working_With_Rosetta/working_with_rosetta.md

 ##Troubleshooting
 Rosetta will occaisionally throw an informative error message rather than successfully completing a job; these may be indicative of errors in the input or options provided and are not necessarily bugs.
 Segmentation faults certainly indicate a bug in Rosetta itself, and should be reported.

-##Core Rosetta Concepts
-### Rosetta numbering
-*Rosetta (or Pose) numbering* refers to a specific way in which Rosetta internally numbers the residues in polypeptides.
-These may not necessarily correspond to PDB numbering, as Rosetta numbering always starts at 1.
-To see this, compare the input and output PDBs from

-	$> ../../../main/source/bin/fixbb.default.linuxgccrelease -s 1qys.pdb @general_flags

-##Constructing a Rosetta Job

-##Considerations of Scale
-Rosetta is capable of running processes at many scales.
-The deterministic scoring functions may be run on a single processor in a matter of seconds; running an ab initio folding job can require a national-scale supercomputer running for thousands of CPU-hours.
-It may be worthwhile to review the CPU time required to run Rosetta for different tasks [here]().

-##Post-Processing
-Because Rosetta is stochastic software, it is often necessary to perform statistical analysis on the structures it generates, called _decoys_.
-This may be done with a statistics package such as R, documentation for which is [here](https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf).

-# Where to Find Things In Rosetta

-###Binaries
-The Rosetta executables are all symlinked into `$ROSETTA3/bin` and may be run from there; the actual executables are compiled into `$ROSETTA3/build`, but should be run from `source/bin` to ensure robustness to updates.

-###Source Code
-The Rosetta source code exists in `$ROSETTA3/src`, but does not contain content required for non-developer users of Rosetta.

-###Weights files
-Rosetta weights files (.wts files), used to parameterize the scorefunction weights, are in `<path_to_Rosetta_directory>//main/database/scoring/weights` .

-##Params files

-Parameter files are in the corresponding subdirectories of `<path_to_Rosetta_directory>//main/database/chemical/residue_type_sets` .

-###Tools
-The tools directory, `<path_to_Rosetta_directory>/tools`, contains a number of useful tools for manipulating Rosetta inputs and outputs.

-###Scripts
-RosettaScripts and useful python scripts may be found in `$ROSETTA3/scripts`.